lammps/lammps/doc/src/dump.rst

 The *xtc* style is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

+The *xyz/time* and *custom/time* styles are a part of the USER-MISC package.
+They are only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""